 The author's or designer's legal copyright exists for designs whether they are registered or not, but it can be difficult to prove without evidence of the date the design was created; hence, an entry in a register is a useful official record.
 NB: a "Registered Design" is not the same as a "Patent", which is something quite different.

 The picture to the right here shows the official Swiss register entry for Modèle Déposé No. 9846.
 It is dated 29 July 1903.
-As you can see, the description is very short compared to that of a patent: it simply says "Montre à bracelet-courroie" or "Wristwatch belt" and shows a picture of the design.
+As you can see, the description is very short compared to that of a patent: it simply says "Montre à bracelet-courroie" or "Wristwatch with bracelet-belt" and shows a picture of the design.
 That's it; that is the full entry.

 British Registered Design 405488, February 1903